Aesonus/alchemical-storage/README.md

 # Quickstart

-__alchemical-storage__ is a library intended to bridge CRUD operations with SQLAlchemy query constructs
+__alchemical-storage__ is a package intended to bridge CRUD operations with SQLAlchemy query constructs

 ## Install
 ```pip install alchemical-storage```